Risk Management

 Identifying and Assessing Risks

-Overall, risk management is the responsibility of the Board and the Executive Committee based on a Top-Down, Bottom-Up approach to engage all staff.
+Risk management is the responsibility of the Board and the Executive Committee based on a Top-Down, Bottom-Up approach to engage all staff.
 Top-Down begins with our Board and its committees with clear terms of reference, including oversight for identification and management of specific allocations of risk type.
-This is translated into action by our Executive Committee, which reviews and manages the ERM process through implementation of associated policies and procedures.
-Our staff help develop systems, standards and procedures.
-Bottom-Up is how staff implement, maintain and improve risk management processes, applying the hazard-risk-mitigation process in every part of our business.

 Risks are identified by key staff across our Company, including our Operations, Finance, Health, Safety and Environment, Economics, Government and Public Relations, and Sustainability teams at corporate, business unit and asset levels.
 These employees have significant experience, and use a wide array of inputs, including operational and facility assessments, technical and research reports, external stakeholder organizations, government policy and regulation changes, industry initiatives, communities and landowners, and non-governmental entities.

 Our sustainability materiality analysis, which assesses issues with impact for both the Company and our key stakeholders, is integrated into our ERM system using the Corporate Risk Register through a collaboration between our Finance, HSE, Operations and Sustainability teams.
+The results are reviewed annually at minimum by the responsible teams, and provided to the Executive Committee and the Board and its Committees as appropriate, who further review and assess the risks including interdependencies based on the company’s risk tolerance.

 Managing Risks